Carer Innovation Collective: ”Better support for carers, together”

 Melanie Smith replied to the topic What’s the hardest part of writing a carers contract bid right now? in the forum Carer Innovation Collective: ”Better support for carers, together”

-6 days, 21 hours agoAlso, it’s the uncertainty.
+2 months agoAlso, it’s the uncertainty.
 You can spend weeks pulling together a strong bid, but it’s never fully clear what will land — priorities can shift, criteria can feel open to interpretation, and feedback isn’t always detailed enough to learn from.

 There’s also a disconnect at times between what’s asked for on paper and what’s actually needed on the…[Read more] -